Wavelet Analysis with Pyleoclim#

 Wavelet Analysis#

-Lastly, we play with wavelet analysis, which may be used to “unfold” a spectrum and look at its evolution over time.
-There are several ways to access that functionality in Pyleoclim, but here we use summary_plot, which stacks together the timeseries itself, its scalogram (a plot of the magnitude of the wavelet power), and the power spectral density (PSD) obtained from summing the wavelet coefficients over time.
+Wavelet analysis may be used to “unfold” a spectrum and look at its evolution over time.
+There are several ways to access that functionality in Pyleoclim, but here we use summary_plot(), which stacks together the timeseries itself, its scalogram (a plot of the magnitude of the wavelet power), and the power spectral density (PSD) obtained from summing the wavelet coefficients over time.

 scal = dD05.wavelet()